 Topia is a high-grade silver-lead-zinc Mine in the Sierra Madre Mountains of Durango State, where silver has been mined intermittently since the 1500's.
 Great Panther owns 100% of the concessions that comprise 6500 hectares and are accessible by road and air.
 Topia includes 11 small mining operations all feeding a central plant.

 Overall metal production for 2014 is expected to increase gradually through the year as San Ignacio comes on stream.
-The project is expected to start production in the first half of 2014 at a rate of about 100 tonnes per day, ramping up to approximately 250 tonnes per day by year-end.
+The San Ignacio Mine started commercial production in June.
+The mine is currently operating at a run rate of approximately 200 tonnes per day and will increase gradually as new stopes are brought into production.
 Adding this to steady production from the main Guanajuato Mine Complex and the Topia Mine, the Company expects to increase overall production by approximately 10% in 2014, to 3.1 to 3.2 million Ag eq oz.